codearrangertoo/sw_sre_challenge/README.md

 - http://localhost:3000/
 ### Postgres
 * Average CPU Usage
+  - CPU time in seconds
 * Average Memory Usage
+  - Resident memory usage in bytes
+  - Virtual memory usage in bytes
 * Open File Descriptors
+  - Count of open file descriptors
 * Active Sessions
+  - Count of active Postgres client sessions
 * Transactions
+  - Count of commits and rollbacks
 * Update data
+  - Number of rows updated by queries per database
 * Fetch data (SELECT)
+  - Number of rows fetched by queries per database
 * Insert data
+  - Number of rows inserted by queries per database
 * Lock tables
+  - Number of locks (by lock type) per database
 * Return data
+  - Number of rows returned by queries per database
 * Idle sessions
+  - Count of idle client connections
 * Delete data
+  - Number of rows deleted by queries per database
 * Cache Hit Rate
+  - Percentage of times disk blocks were found already in the buffer cache, so that a read was not necessary (this only includes hits in the PostgreSQL buffer cache, not the operating system's file system cache)
 * Buffers (bgwriter)
+  - buffers_backend - Number of buffers written directly by a backend
+  - buffers_alloc - Number of buffers allocated
+  - backend_fsync - Number of times a backend had to execute its own fsync call (normally the background writer handles those even when the backend does its own write)
+  - buffers_checkpoint - Number of buffers written during checkpoints
+  - buffers_clean - Number of buffers written by the background writer
 * Conflicts/Deadlocks
+  - conflicts - Number of queries canceled due to conflicts with recovery in this database.
+(Conflicts occur only on standby servers; see pg_stat_database_conflicts for details.)
+  - deadlocks - Number of deadlocks detected in this database
 * Temp File (Bytes)
+  - Total amount of data written to temporary files by queries in this database.
+All temporary files are counted, regardless of why the temporary file was created, and regardless of the log_temp_files setting.
 * Checkpoint Stats
+  - write_time - Total amount of time that has been spent in the portion of checkpoint processing where files are written to disk, in milliseconds
+  - sync_time - Total amount of time that has been spent in the portion of checkpoint processing where files are synchronized to disk, in milliseconds

 ### Redis
 * Commands per second